Inscriptions Unbound: Edward Said's Librar

 Maison Française, Buell Hall, 515 W 116th St

-Organized by The Platform, in association with Ifriqiyya, Columbia University-based initiatives dedicated to promoting discussion and reflection on contemporary global issues.
-Co-sponsored by The Middle East Institute, and the Department of Anthropology.
+Organized by The Platform, a Columbia University-based initiative dedicated to promoting discussion and reflection on contemporary global issues.
+Co-sponsored by The Middle East Institute.

 This series focuses on Palestine and the arts, aiming to historicize the enduring legacies of poetry, literature, music, art, and theatre, while also showcasing new works that address themes of displacement and settler-colonial violence.
 Focusing on Columbia’s Morningside campus, Harlem, and the broader New York community, the series invites audiences to engage with artistic representations of Palestine—not as a counter to war imagery but as a lens to understand why art is a threat to empire.
 Second, the series itself is a way of reclaiming space - to speak about Palestine.
 After a year of living under the Palestinian exception, where rules were changed, cops were called, students were suspended and arrested, we offer this platform as a way of healing.